gpwclark/github-action-play/README.md

 To create a merge/tag workflow for release builds but only with tags and on main.

-Extract tag from scratch/Cargo.toml on merge to main.
+Extract tags from scratch/Cargo.toml printer/Cargo.toml on merge to main.

-Verify tag does not exist.
-If it does not then use output of that verification to tag main with the version from the Cargo.toml, and send trigger with information about whether or not this is a new release with a proper version:
+Verify tag does not exist and version of binary and lib matches.
+If it does not then use output of that verification to tag main with the version from the
+Cargo.toml, and send trigger with information about whether or not this is a new release with a proper version:
     `^v[0-9]+\.[0-9]+\.[0-9]+$`